 - Not compatible with Wink and some other Z-Wave home automation systems

 Smart home device users are increasingly seeking out ways to tie their home alarm systems together.
 There aren't many options yet as far as Z-Wave smoke alarms, so the First Alert 2-in-1 Z-Wave smoke detector and carbon monoxide alarm is a solid find.
 This WiFi smoke detector garners a four-star Amazon rating, earning it a spot in my list of the best wireless smoke alarms.

-Make sure you check out the best home insurance companies so that you're covered in case anything happens.
 These simple steps can give you peace of mind - something that's impossible to put a price on.